MrJohnWeez/VR-Excavator-Simulator/readme.md

 ## Preliminary Project Approach

 The first steps I plan on taking for this project is to **find** as many **other examples** of excavation mechanics.
 These mechanics could include digging, moving, particle simulation, rig attachments, optimizations, and procedures.
 One example I was able to find is a [short video](https://www.youtube.com/watch?v=TkiekFf5970&feature=youtu.be&t=83) by CM Labs.
 Once I find what the best implementation and limitations will be, I can then **scope out a high-level application design document** that describes what the deliverables will be.
 Completing these predetermined deliverables is what determines the application progress.
 In general, these deliverables will be a fully working Steam application that allows a user to use an excavator in VR.
-Some examples of these deliverables: the user can dig/fill holes, dispose of dirt into trucks, complete four or five pre-determined tutorial levels (learning controls, clear land of trees and boulders, dig a pond, install a covert pipe), switch control modes ([ISO and SAE](https://en.wikipedia.org/wiki/Excavator_controls#:~:text=The%20most%20commonly%20used%20control,motions%20(close%20%26%20dump))), and possibly switch buckets (2 variants). **To determine if I did a “good job” I would analyze what I learned, what mistakes did I do, what did I do great, and is the project stable/useable by the public.**
+Some examples of these deliverables: the user can dig/fill holes, dispose of dirt into trucks, complete four or five pre-determined tutorial levels (learning controls, clear land of trees and boulders, dig a pond, install a culvert pipe), switch control modes ([ISO and SAE](https://en.wikipedia.org/wiki/Excavator_controls#:~:text=The%20most%20commonly%20used%20control,motions%20(close%20%26%20dump))), and possibly switch buckets (2 variants). **To determine if I did a “good job” I would analyze what I learned, what mistakes I do, what did I do great, and is the project stable/usable by the public.**

 # Professional Biography